greenshot/greenshot/Greenshot/releases/additional_files/readme.template.txt

 * Removed unneeded code from the Confluence Plug-in, this makes the Greenshot installer / .zip a bit smaller.

 Features:
-* Editor is now centering the image, the code for this was supplied by Viktar Karpach.
+* General: Added zoom when capturing
-* Better Windows 8 integration: Capture window from list now has the apps and the interactive window capture is not confused by apps or the app launcher.
+* General: Better Windows 8 integration: Capture window from list now has the apps and the interactive window capture is not confused by apps or the app launcher.
-* Added Special-Folder support for the OutputPath/Filenames, now one can use the following values: MyPictures, MyMusic, MyDocuments, Personal, Desktop, ApplicationData, LocalApplicationData.
+* General: Added Special-Folder support for the OutputPath/Filenames, now one can use the following values: MyPictures, MyMusic, MyDocuments, Personal, Desktop, ApplicationData, LocalApplicationData.
 Meaning one can now set the output path to e.g. ${MyPictures}
+* Editor: is now centering the image, the code for this was supplied by Viktar Karpach.
+* Plug-in: Added Photobucket plugin

 1.0.6 build 2228 Release